Shells of twisted flag varieties and the Rost invariant

 \section{Multiplication and Steenrod operations}

-\begin{ntt} Let $G_0$ be a split semisimple group.
+\begin{ntt} Let $G_0$ be a split adjoint semisimple group.
 We fix a parabolic subgroup $P$ containing a Borel subgroup $B$ containing a maximal split torus $T$ of $G_0$.
 Occasionally we need to perform explicit calculation in $\CH^*(G_0/P)$ or in $\Ch^*(G_0/P)$ considered as a ring or (in the latter case) as a module over the Steenrod algebra.
 In this section, we provide algorithms for doing so based on passing to the $T$-equivariant cohomology described in \cite{Bri97}, as was done for Grassmannians in \cite{KT03}.
 There is a diverse literature studying the equivariant Chow rings, of which we indicate as examples \cite{FK96}, \cite{GKM}, \cite{HHH}, \cite{Ty}, \cite{GHZ}, and the references therein.

 It is well-known (see e.g. \cite{Ko91}) that $\CH^*(G_0/P)$ has an additive basis consisting of the classes of \emph{Schubert subvarieties} $X_w=[\overline{BwP/P}]$, where $w\in W/W_P$, $W$ stands for the Weyl group of $G_0$ and $W_P$ stands for the Weyl group of (a Levi subgroup of) $P$.
 We identify the cosets in $W/W_P$ with their minimal representatives.
 The dimension of $X_w$ is $l(w)$, the minimal length of $w$ in the simple reflections.

 Sometimes it is more convenient to enumerate the generators as where $w_0$ is the longest element of $W$ and $w_0^P$ is the longest element of $W_P$.
 Then the codimension of $Z_w$ is $l(w)$, in particular, we have